Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

 RecSplit can be queried by traversing the splitting tree from the root to a leaf by applying the splitting hash functions.
 During traversal, it accumulates the number of keys stored in children to the left of the one descended into.
 The final hash value is then the sum of the value of leaf bijection, the number of keys to the left in the splitting tree, and the total size of previous buckets.
+Due to having to traverse the tree, queries are relatively slow compared to bucket placement techniques.
 There are configurations that need only $1.56$ bits per key with reasonable construction time.

 \myparagraph{SIMDRecSplit and GPURecSplit\@.} SIMDRecSplit \cite{bez2023high} enhances RecSplit to use parallelism on multiple levels to improve the construction throughput.
 The paper proposes a new technique for searching for bijections called \emph{rotation fitting}.
 Instead of just applying hash functions on the keys in a leaf directly, rotation fitting splits the keys into two sets using a 1-bit hash function.
 It then hashes each of the two sets individually, forming two words where the bits indicate which hash values are occupied.
 Then it tries to cyclically rotate the second word, such that the empty output values left by the first set are filled by the values of the second set.
 Each rotation essentially gives a new chance for a bijection \cite{bez2023high}, so it is a way to quickly evaluate additional hash function seeds in a bit-parallel way.
 In addition to bit parallelism, SIMDRecSplit uses parallelism on the level of words, through SIMD instructions.
 For this, it tests different hash function seeds or rotations simultaneously.
 Finally, it uses multi-threading to construct different buckets in parallel.